Ilakiya1/Data-Science-Course/README.md

 # Data-Science-Course
 This is a Data Science Masters Course.
-Here I will upload my daily teachings.
+Here I will upload my daily learnings.